Welcome

 Other Home Learning

 Along with these two focus areas there will be other optional activities on the Home Learning Sheet.
-In some fortnights there will be a little competition within the activities for an optional task.
+Sometimes there will be a little competition within the activities for an optional task.